Skip to main content

 No. Risk Management will suspend the drivers university driving privileges until the license is renewed.
 Per the Safe Driver Program, all drivers must hold a valid drivers license.

 Return to the course link email and follow the confirmation link.
-If you need help, contact Juan-Carlos.
+If you need help, contact Risk Management.

-If you need more assistance, complete a support request ticket.
+If you need more assistance, contact Risk Management.

 I'm experiencing issues.
 Who should I contact?

-If you are experiencing any issues with the program and/or application process, submit a support request ticket and someone from our team will assist you.
+If you are experiencing any issues with the program and/or application process, please contact Risk Management.

 Contact